-The tent village is set up according to your allocated riding group.
-When you arrive in camp, all you need to do is to select a free tent in the row of your group, which will be clearly marked.
-Each person will be allocated a two-man tent with a high-density mattress.
-If you are travelling as a couple or family group and are allocated to different riding groups due to differences in riding ability, please ensure that you advise us via email a month prior to the event, so that we can make the necessary arrangements to the tent allocations to accommodate all members of your family.
+The tent village will be set up according to your allocated riding group.
+When you arrive in camp, all you need to do is to select a free tent in your group’s row, which will be clearly marked.
+Each person will be allocated a two-person tent with a high-density mattress.
+If you are travelling as a couple or family group, and riding in different groups but want to sleep in the same tent row, please let us know prior to the event, so that we can make the necessary arrangements.

-- If you change riding groups during the event, you will still sleep in the group that you were originally allocated to.
+- If you change riding groups during the event, you will still sleep in the tented row you were originally allocated to.

-- All participants to bring their own pillow, bottom sheet (if required), warm sleeping bag and towel.
+- All participants must bring their own pillow, bottom sheet (if required), warm sleeping bag and towel.

-All drinks in camp will be served from the bar and paid for with bar tokens.
+All drinks in the camp are served from the bar and paid for with non-refundable bar tokens.
 Bar tokens can be purchased in advance on your registration profile.
 We highly recommend pre-purchasing tokens to avoid carrying too much cash with you on Tour.

 If you pre-purchase bar tokens, you will find these in your registration bag on arrival.

-The bar will stock a variety of beers, wines sponsored by Painted Wolf Wines, soft drinks, limited spirits and mixes.
-General costs are as per the below:
+The bar stocks a variety of beers, wines sponsored by Painted Wolf Wines, soft drinks, and limited spirits and mixes.
+General costs are as follows:

-Please do not bring your own alcohol on event.
-In all likelihood, it will either be confiscated at the border or you will be liable for heavy import duties.
+Please do not bring your own alcohol.
+It will either be confiscated at the border or you will be liable for heavy import duties.

-PLEASE NOTE THAT WE DO NOT HAVE CREDIT CARD FACILITIES ON SITE.
+PLEASE NOTE THAT WE DO NOT HAVE CREDIT CARD FACILITIES ON THE TOUR

-We will once again have Cycles United bike technicians based in all overnight camps to assist with bike repairs.
-All spares will be charged for and will need to be settled directly with the bike technicians.
-We will stock the main brand of bike spares, if you require any specialised spares please ensure that you bring these with you.
+Cycles United bike technicians will be based in all overnight camps to assist with bike repairs.
+All spares will be charged for and need to be settled directly with the bike technicians.
+We will stock the main brands of bike spares; if you require any specialised spares please ensure that you bring these with you.

-- If you do have bike repairs that need to be done, please ensure that you take your bicycle to the maintenance team as soon as you arrive in camp.
+- If you do need bike repairs, please ensure that you take your bicycle to the maintenance team as soon as you arrive in camp.

-- The bike technicians will not be responsible for the washing of your bikes.
+- The bike technicians are not responsible for washing your bike.

-- All bike repairs need to be done the night before – the bike technicians need to leave early in the morning to ensure they are set up at the next camp in time for your arrival.
+- All repairs need to be completed the night before as the bike technicians need to leave early in the morning to ensure they are set up at the next camp in time for your arrival.

-- Bike Washing: there will be a bike washing facility close to where the showers are located.
-We ask you to be conservative with this service as water is a scarce resource and valuable commodity in the areas we travel through.
+- Bike Washing: We ask you to be conservative with this service as water is a scarce resource and valuable commodity in the areas we travel through.
 Bike washing facilities will only be allocated to those bikes who need maintenance to ensure that we are not wasting water unnecessarily.

-- Bike Park: A pre-erected bike park will be located at each camp site.
+- Bike Park: A pre-erected bike park will be located at each campsite.
 Please ensure that your bike is stored in the bike park each evening.
-Whilst we have not had any theft issues, if you want to be 100% sure on the safety of your bike, we recommend you bring your own combination chain and lock with you.
+Whilst we have not had any theft issues, if you want to be 100% sure about the safety of your bike, we recommend you bring your own combination lock and chain with you.

-- Bike Insurance: Please ensure that you bike is adequately insured as the Event Organisers cannot be held responsible for any damage or loss to personal belongings, luggage or bicycles related to the event.
+- Bike Insurance: Please ensure that your bike is adequately insured as the Event Organisers cannot be held responsible for any damage or loss to your bike.
 Insurance for your personal belongings is for your own arrangement and account.

 - Only mountain bikes in good working condition will be allowed to participate on the event.